 Rich Hoffman is the meteorologist for News 12 Long Island's Morning and Daytime Editions.
 Hoffman joined the News 12 weather team in September 2002.

 When not at work, Hoffman tries to stay active.
 Hoffman loves to ski.
-He taught ski lessons while in college.
+He was on the Ski Team while in college.
 Hoffman also played rugby while at SUNY.
 He loves to be outdoors, whether it's skiing, biking or hiking.
+Hoffman has run in more than 10 Marathons, completed more than 20 triathlons and finished the Lake Placid IRONMAN (Swim 2.4 Miles, Bike 112 Miles, Run 26.2 Miles) in 2008.
 Now that Hoffman is back home again, he can enjoy all of Long Island's outdoor adventures.
-Hopefully, you will see him on the south shore waters on his boat.
+Hopefully, you will see him on the South Shore waters boating, jet skiing or paddling boarding.
 As for sports, Hoffman roots for the NY Mets, NY Islanders, Buffalo Bills and the Dallas Mavericks.

 If you have any questions about weather, or you want to send a storm report, please email me at email@example.com.